abhi-g80/chipku/README.md

 Installation
 ------------

-You may download the standalone binary and run it as,
+You may download the standalone binary from the [releases](https://github.com/abhi-g80/chipku/releases) section and run it as,

     ./chipku serve